zqqqqz2000/shshsh/README.md

 [![PyPI](https://img.shields.io/badge/python-3.8%7C3.9%7C3.10%7C3.11-blue.svg)](https://pypi.org/project/shshsh/)

 Shshsh is a bridge connects python and shell.
-- A simple way to write shell in python.
+- A simple way to write shell commands in Python.
-- Flexable.
+- Flexibility.
-- Support directly chain a python function in pipe.
+- Support for directly chaining a Python function in a pipeline.

 ## Installation
 To install shshsh with pip, run: `pip install shshsh`